 Each of us has favorite tasks, but overall we

-When we started work 16 years ago, vigorous privet, lantana, blackberry and honeysuckle indicated how fertile the site was.
+When we started work 17 years ago, vigorous privet, lantana, blackberry and honeysuckle indicated how fertile the site was.
 Small patches of original rainforest were less weedy, however.
 Working out from these good patches, we found plenty of rainforest seedlings.
-We transplanted some to more distant thickets of privet, and now they are themselves seeding and colonising their surroundings.
+We transplanted some to more distant thickets of privet, where they established themselves.
+Now, they are themselves seeding and colonising their surroundings.
 It's slow, but each little native seedling represents an incremental advance.

-A period of 16 years may not seem long in the life of a rainforest.
-On the other hand, there was kikuyu pasture that now has substantial patches of established tree canopy.
-In these, a diversity of catchment tree species are supporting dozens of different vines, shading a forest floor where few weeds can survive.
+A period of 17 years may not seem long in the life of a rainforest.
+On the other hand, the former kikuyu pasture now has substantial patches of established tree canopy.
+In these, a diversity of catchment tree species are supporting epiphytes, dozens of different vines and shading a forest floor where few weeds can survive.

 Current management aims to bring the whole site to this level of resilience.
 Incremental advances, year by year, will achieve that.